MechaMahmud71/covid-19/README.md

 2.For secific country data-https://covid19.mathdro.id/api/countries/NAME_OF_COUNTRY

-3.for day to day data-https://covid19.mathdro.id/api/daily
+3.For day to day data-https://covid19.mathdro.id/api/daily

 Packages are used in this project-

-1.axios(to fetch data)
+1.axios(to fetch data)-https://www.npmjs.com/package/axios

-2.Apex chart(react-apextchart)(to show the datas in the chart)
+2.Apex chart(react-apextchart)(to show the datas in the chart)-https://apexcharts.com/docs/react-charts/#

 Happy coding!!